astral-keks/commandry/README.md

 ### Script and Function Discovery and Execution

-CommandR automatically discovers PowerShell scripts (`.ps1` files) in the specified directory and converts them into MCP tools.
+Commandry automatically discovers PowerShell scripts (`.ps1` files) in the specified directory and converts them into MCP tools.
 It also discovers PowerShell functions defined within `.psm1` files and converts them into MCP tools.
 Each script and function becomes a tool with:

 - **Tool Name**: Derived from the script filename (without `.ps1` extension) or function name or from the Name property defined in .NOTES section of the help block
 - **Parameters**: Extracted from PowerShell parameter definitions